saniulahsan12/real-state-tenant/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## WORDPRESS PLUGIN

+make a build for the plugin and it will work in the wordpress plugin. you have to use the shortcode for running the plugin in public. the short is [real-state-tenant-survey]